jhpyle/docassemble/_docs/scalability.md

-The "backend" service consists of a single "task," where the task is defined as a single [Docker] "container" running the "image" `jhpyle/docassemble` with the environment variable [`CONTAINERROLE`] set to `sql:redis:rabbitmq:log:cron`.
+The "backend" service consists of a single "task," where the task is defined as a single [Docker] "container" running the "image" `jhpyle/docassemble` with the environment variable [`CONTAINERROLE`] set to `sql:redis:rabbitmq:log:cron:mail`.
 You will ask for one of these services to run (i.e. the "desired count" of this service is set to 1).

 The "app" service consists of a single "task," where the task is